alexander-pastukhov/writing-games-with-python-and-psychopy/docs/07-whack-a-mole.md

 # Whack-a-Mole{#whack-a-mole}

 Today you will create your first _video_ game Whack-a-Mole.
 The game itself is very much a reaction time experiment: moles/targets appear after a random delay at one of the predefined locations, the player's task is to whack (press a corresponding button) the mole/target before it disappears.
 Your final game should look approximately like the one in the video: Circles (moles) turn white, if I hit the correct button in time.

+Grab the [exercise notebook](notebooks/07.
+Whack-a-mole.ipynb) before we start!

 ## Chapter concepts